 South County Beaches: Atlantic Ocean Swimming

-Rhode Island’s South County beaches — Narragansett Town Beach, Scarborough State Beach, Roger Wheeler State Beach, and East Matunuck State Beach — provide the finest Atlantic ocean swimming in the state, with sand beaches backed by the barrier beach landforms of the South County coast.
-Narragansett Town Beach, with its distinctive stone seawall and historic pavilion, is the state’s most iconic beach destination.
-The surfing community has centered on South County, particularly at Point Judith and the beach breaks of the South Shore, where Atlantic swells provide the most consistent surfing conditions in Rhode Island.
-The summer water temperatures (68–72°F in July and August) are among the warmest in New England, driven by the warm Gulf Stream water that reaches Rhode Island Sound.
+South County is where Rhode Islanders go to swim.
+Narragansett Town Beach, Scarborough State Beach, Roger Wheeler State Beach, and East Matunuck State Beach deliver the best Atlantic ocean swimming in the state, their sand backed by the barrier-beach landforms of the South County coast.
+Narragansett Town Beach, with its stone seawall and historic pavilion, is the most iconic of the bunch.
+Surfers cluster here too, especially around Point Judith and the South Shore beach breaks, where Atlantic swells throw the most consistent waves in Rhode Island.
+Summer water hits 68–72°F through July and August — among the warmest in New England, helped along by warm-water influence drifting in from the Gulf Stream offshore.

 Cliff Walk and Newport’s Coastal Trail